juanfernandes/juanfernandes-uk/src/blog/2018-year-in-review.md

 ---
-layout: layouts/post.njk
+layout: "post"
-title: '2018: Year in review'
+title: "2018: Year in review"
-description: Twenty eighteen year in review post where I talk about what went well and what didn't go so well.
-Covering some work and personal stuff.
+description: "Twenty eighteen year in review post where I talk about what went well and what didn't go so well.
+Covering some work and personal stuff."
 keywords:
-- '2018'
+  - "2018"
   - twenty
   - eighteen
   - year in review
   - year
   - review
   - front-end developer
   - front-end
   - developer
   - designer
   - UX
   - UI
   - react
   - gatsby js
   - vue js
   - eleventy
   - static site generator
 postImage: "/v1579162296/bawdsey-2018.jpg"
-date: 2019-01-03T17:30:47.682+00:00
+date: 2019-01-03T17:30:47Z
 tags:
   - year-in-review
   - personal
 ---
-Twenty Eighteen was a good year for me, but not so good for the UK, USA or politics, but we won't talk too much about that here!
+Twenty Eighteen was a good year for me, but not so good for the UK, USA or politics, but we won't talk too much about that here!{.lead}

 I made it point of avoiding politics in 2018 and will continue to do so in 2019 - be it on social media or in real life.
 I can't change what politicians want to do and I don't know enough about it, so it just infuriates me.